 Previously two suspects had been identified – Yassine Labidi and Saber Khachnaou – though it wasn’t immediately clear if they were the pair killed at the museum by Tunisian security forces.

-An uncle of Yassine Labidi, Abeld Malik Labidi, told CNN on Friday that no one he knew had seen any signs of extremism in his 26-year-old nephew.
+An uncle of suspect Yassine Labidi, Abeld Malik Labidi, told CNN on Friday that no one he knew had seen any signs of extremism in his 26-year-old nephew.

-But he said Yassine Labidi was one of the two gunmen killed at the museum.
+He said Yassine Labidi was one of the two gunmen killed at the museum.

 “It’s true that Yassine carried out this terrorist attack, he was killed; his head, his body, we don’t have it back,” he said.